News / Ball Python Not Eating? 12 Reasons and What to Do

 7. Too Much Handling

+Ball pythons tolerate handling, but too much is stressful.
 Avoid handling for 48 hours before a feeding attempt and 48 hours after a successful meal.

 8. Enclosure Is Too Open

-Add a second hide on the cool side if you only have one.
+Ball pythons need to feel hidden.
+Add a second hide on the cool side.
 Add clutter: fake plants, cork bark, branches.
 The snake should be able to move from warm to cool without crossing open ground.
 Security drives appetite.

 A ball python refusing food is telling you something.
 Your job is to listen.